jeevanism/magpdemo/README.md

 * [The Live Demo is here ](https://jeevanism.com/magp/public/)
 * [Source Code ](https://github.com/jeevanism/magpdemo/tree/master)

+## problem to solve :
-* A Widget Company is a widget wholesaler.
+A Widget Company is a widget wholesaler.
 They sell widgets in a variety of pack sizes:
 ● 250 widgets
 ● 500 widgets
 ● 1,000 widgets